ucsb-cs56-projects/cs56-games-checkers/W18_proj00.md

-Fuheng Zhao, Runyu Gao
+Fuheng Zhao, Runyu Gao \newline
 a.
-In this checkers project, we going to fix some bug and make this checker game more fun.
+In this checkers project, we going to fix some bug an d make this checker game more fun.
 b.
 At current state, there is a gui and command line version of this game in some poor condition.
 ..* As a user, I can play checker game with my firend at gui.
 ..* As a user, I can play checker game with my firend at command line.